Hsien-HsiuLiao/Buy-Music-with-Ethereum-dApp/design_pattern_desicions.md

 #### Circuit breaker
 Allows admin to stop functions from executing.
 On the front , there is an Emergency Stop button that only the admin can see.
 When pressed , purchasing a song will no longer work.
+Would be necessary when any problems are discovered.

 #### Restrciting access
 Included modifiers and require statements so that only certain accounts can run certain functions.
 Only an admin can see and perform admin functions.
 And only a band manager can see and perform band manager functions.